Erimitis at the heart of the Towards Resilient Destinations conference

-Erimitis is emerging as a defining example for the future of tourism
+Erimitis as a defining example for the future of tourism

 The recent live coverage of the Towards Resilient Destinations conference on Greek national television highlighted a growing shift in how tourism is being understood — both in Greece and across the Mediterranean.

-Speaking to ERT, Dimitri Vayanos, Professor of Finance at the London School of Economics (LSE) and member of the Pissarides Commission on Greece’s growth strategy, emphasised the need for a new tourism model — one defined not by visitor numbers, but by the protection of the historical and ecological identity of places.
+Speaking to ERT, Dimitri Vayanos, Professor of Finance at the London School of Economics (LSE) and member of the Pissarides Commission on Greece’s growth strategy, emphasised the need for a new tourism model that enables local productivity, defined not by visitor numbers, but by the protection of the historical and ecological identity of places.
 Referring to the Erimitis peninsula in Corfu, he described development at the expense of natural capital as “killing the goose that lays the golden eggs.”

 See the full interview here: